 If the good-faith attempt outlined above is unsuccessful in resolving the issue, either party may approach the Program Head within which the course is being taught.
-If the Program Head is the professor toward whom the complaint or grievance is levied, the Provost will fill this role.
-The Program Head (or Provost) is then required to maintain written records of the process up to and beyond this point.
+If the Program Head is the professor toward whom the complaint or grievance is levied, the Academic Dean will fill this role.
+The Program Head (or above designee) is then required to maintain written records of the process up to and beyond this point.